MXCAKE3893/komitto/README.md

 - **r: Regenerate**: Regenerates the message.
 - **n: Cancel**: Exits without doing anything.

+**Note**: Interactive mode is only available when LLM API settings are configured in `komitto.toml`.

 ### Passing Additional Context

 If you have supplementary information you want to include in the prompt, such as the purpose behind your changes or any special notes, you can pass it as command-line arguments.